pepopowitz/tight-feedback-loops/src/slides/02_feedback-loops.md

 The thermostat checks the room temperature.

-If it is below the desired temperature, it tells the furnace/boiler to warm it up
+If it is below the desired temperature, it tells the furnace/boiler to...

-(image of Kris Kross)
+---
+class: reaction
+background-image: url(images/warm-it-up-kris.jpg)
+---

 The thermostat checks the temperature again, and the loop continues

 Until the temperature is at 67 degrees, when it tells the furnace/boiler to stop

-(image of vanilla ice)
+---
+class: reaction
+background-image: url(images/warm-it-up-kris.jpg)

+???

+except vanilla ice (stop)

+---

 ...